Method 1: Using Microsoft Photos App

 Step 5: Right-click on them and select Resize pictures from the context menu.

-Step 6: Select a relevant size Preset from the top menu, enable or disable necessary options about the orientation, and click Resize.
+Step 6: Select a relevant size preset from the top menu, enable or disable necessary orientation options, and click Resize.

-That’ll batch convert all those photos into smaller images as per your choice.
+That’ll batch convert all those photos into smaller images per your choice.

 There is no drought of third-party photo editing apps on Windows.
 Among them, PhotoScape X stands out due to its rich editing options.
 Here’s how to use PhotoScape X to reduce photo size on Windows.